jmespath-community/jmespath.spec/README.md

 * JMESPath strives to have one way to do something.
 * Features are driven from real world use cases.
 * Syntax is generally used to express data structure manipulation while functions are used to express datum manipulation

-# JMESPath Compliance Tests

-This repo contains a suite of JMESPath compliance tests.
-JMESPath's implementations can use these tests in order to verify their implementation adheres to the JMESPath spec.
-Every implementation of JMESPath should provide a basic command line executable that allows execution of compliance tests.
-This eases third-party validation of the implementation, without needing any specific testing suite.

-See [bin/README.md](bin/README.md) for more information on running compliance tests.